Graph Contrastive Learning with Cross-view Reconstruction: Experiments

-\textbf{Evaluation Protocol. }We follow the evaluation protocols in the previous works \cite{InfoGraph, GraphCL, DGCL} to verify the effectiveness of our model.
-The learned representation is fine-tuned by a linear SVM classifier for task-specific prediction.
-We report the mean test accuracy evaluated by a 10-fold cross validation with standard deviation of five random seeds as the final performance.
+\textbf{Evaluation Protocol. }For unsupervised setting, we follow the evaluation protocols in the previous works \citep{InfoGraph, GraphCL, DGCL} to verify the effectiveness of our model.
+The mean test accuracy score evaluated by a 10-fold cross validation with standard deviation of five random seeds as the final performance.
+For transfer learning setting, we follow the finetuning procedures of previous work~\citep{GraphCL, GraphLoG} and report the mean ROC-AUC scores with standard deviation of 10 repeated runs on each downstream datasets.
 In addition, we follow the setting of semi-supervised representation learning from GraphCL on the ogbg-molhiv dataset, with the finetune label rates as 1\%, 10\%, and 20\%.
 The final performance is reported as the mean ROC-AUC of five initialization random seeds

-\textbf{Implementation Details. } We implement our framework with PyTorch and employ the data augmentation function provided by PyGCL library \cite{PyGCL}.
-We choose GIN \cite{GIN} as the backbone graph encoder and the model is optimized through Adam optimizer.
-There are two specific hyperparameters in our model, namely $\lambda_{r}$ and $\lambda_{a}$, the search space of them are $\left \{0.0, 1.0, 3.0, 5.0, 10.0 \right \}$ and $\left \{0.0, 0.5, 1.0, 1.5, 2.0 \right \}$, respectively.
-More details about implementation details is provided in the Section B of Appendix.
-All of the experiments are conducted on Nvidia GeForce RTX 2080ti GPU.